anxix/gps_history/README.md

   var intervals = <int>[];
   var distances = <double>[];
   GpsPoint? prevPoint;
-  // TODO: add something with distance, and add it to the README.md too.

   for (var p in gpsPoints) {
     if (prevPoint != null) {